 Hiking the gorge takes about an hour and ten minutes to finish, covering 3.5 kilometers of an easy hike.
 It starts in Broc and ends in Montsalvens Dam, the first double-arch dam in Europe.

-Gorges de la Jogne may not be as spectacular compared to the Gorges du Verdon in France or Samariá Gorge in Crete.
+Gorges de la Jogne may not be as spectacular as the Gorges du Verdon in France or Samariá Gorge in Crete.
 Still, it has the stunningly picturesque Montsalvens Dam that makes the hike worth it.
-You will be hiking over wooden walkways, bridges, and tunnels in Gorges de la Jogne.
+You will hike over wooden walkways, bridges, and tunnels in Gorges de la Jogne.

 When you reach the Montsalvens Dam, you can walk along with it and see the spectacular view of the Jogne Valley and Dents-Vertes de Charmey.
 You can continue hiking to Charmey by following the shore of lake Montsalvens.
 Once you reach Charmey, you can take the bus to Broc or Gruyeres to return.

 Here are some of the views awaiting you in Gorges de la Jogne: